This post contains affiliate links to Jackson's Art. As an Amazon Associate I earn from qualifying purchases. Thanks for your support!

 Say Hello to Aero Color Inks!

-There is an easier way - and it is Aero Color inks!
+There is an easier way - and it is Aero Color inks (available from Jackson's Art and Amazon!)
 Since making the switch, I have found it so much easier and straightforward to load up refillable pens with inks and get plotting.

-- Primary Yellow (available at Blick, Jackson's Art)
+- Primary Yellow (available at Amazon, Jackson's Art)

-- Primary Magenta (available at Blick, Jackson's Art)
+- Primary Magenta (available at Amazon, Jackson's Art)

-- Primary Blue Cyan (available at Blick, Jackson's Art)
+- Primary Blue Cyan (available at Amazon, Jackson's Art)

-However, you can also buy them from Jackson's Art in the UK.
+Another great place to purchase these inks is from Jackson's Art in the UK.
 The cost per ink is less from Jackson's Art, and although you will have to pay more in international shipping (if you are in the US!), Jackson's Art was prompt in delivery and DHL delivery was lightning fast (as in, I ordered and they showed up a day or two later!)
 If you are a first-time customer you can receive 10% off your first order if you use my affiliate link!
+Jackson's Art has an amazing array of art supplies!

 Fountain Pens vs Refillable Liners

-My first test with my new Aero inks was with a Lamy Safari Fountain pen (Extra Fine Nib.)
+My first test with my new Aero inks was with a Lamy Safari Fountain Pen (go with an Extra Fine Nib or Fine Nib!))
 With the fountain pens, I hit my first stumbling block - I learned that some inks don't play nice with Extra Fine Nibs, and that turned out to be the case with the Aero Color Cobalt Blue ink!

 Another downside of fountain pens is that since they need to be at a 45 degree angle to the paper, this will change your overall pen plotter setup every time you want to use fountain pens unless you decide to only use fountain pens.